georgeAkonjom/Permutation-combination-calc/README.md

+# Permutation, Combination, Factorial calculaor.
 Follow the prompts to use.
-Is python executable so yeah do that.
+Is a python executable so yeah do that.